Invariance of the Goresky-Hingston algebra on reduced Hochschild homology: Introduction

 Suppose $A$ is connected (i.e.\ $A^0 \cong \mathbb{K}$) and consider the double complex of Hochschild chains $C_{*,*}(A,A)$ where $C_{-p,n}(A,A) = ((s\overline{A})^{\otimes p} \otimes A)^{n}$, $\overline{A} \subset A$ denotes the positive degree elements of $A$, and for any graded vector space $V= \bigoplus_{j \in \mathbb{Z}} V^j$, $s^iV$ denotes the $i$-th shifted graded vector space given by $(s^iV)^j=V^{i+j}$ (we write $s=s^1$).
 Denote by $C_n(A,A)= \bigoplus_{p} C_{-p,n}(A,A)$ and $C_*(A,A) = \bigoplus_n C_n(A,A)$.
 In this article we study a product of degree $k-1$ defined by the formula (see Definition \ref{definition:GH})

-The above product has been discussed in \cite{Abb} and \cite{Kla} in the context of commutative dg Frobenius algebras.
+The above product appears as a secondary operation in the family of algebraic constructions on the Hochschild chain complex of a Frobenius algebra constructed in \cite{TrZe, Kau1, WaWe}.
+In the context when the underlying dg Frobenius is commutative, the product $\star$ has been studied in \cite{Abb} and \cite{Kla}.
 In Section \ref{section2}, we observe that the product $\star$ defines a (non-unital) dg algebra structure on the (shifted) \textit{reduced Hochschild complex} $s^{1-k} \overline{C}_*(A,A)$ of any connected (not necessarily commutative) dg Frobenius algebra of degree $k$.
 The reduced Hochschild complex is the subcomplex of $C_*(A,A)$ defined as the complement of $C_{0,0}(A,A)=A^0 \cong \mathbb{K}$.
 We call the induced algebra structure on homology $(s^{1-k}\overline{\HH}_*(A,A),\star)$ the \textit{Goresky-Hingston algebra on the reduced Hochschild homology of a dg Frobenius algebra $A$}.
 The reason for this name is the analogy and similarities between the properties of the algebraic product $\star$ and the geometrically defined operation of \cite{GoHi} of the same degree.
-Recently, this analogy has been made precise: it has been announced in \cite{NaWi} that if $A$ is a Poincar\'e duality model for the rational polynomial differential forms on a simply connected oriented closed manifold $M$ (as constructed in \cite{LaSt}) then the product $\star$ at the level of a relative version of Hochschild homology of $A$ corresponds to a topologically defined version of the Goresky-Hingston product on $\mathrm H^*(LM,M; \mathbb{Q})$, the rational cohomology of the free loop space $LM$ relative to constant loops.
+Recently, this analogy has been made mathematically precise: it has been announced in \cite{NaWi} that if $A$ is a Poincar\'e duality model for the rational polynomial differential forms on a simply connected oriented closed manifold $M$ (as constructed in \cite{LaSt}) then the product $\star$ at the level of a relative version of Hochschild homology of $A$ corresponds to a topologically defined version of the Goresky-Hingston product on $\mathrm H^*(LM,M; \mathbb{Q})$, the rational cohomology of the free loop space $LM$ relative to constant loops.